lucianghinda/allaboutcoding/cmgkbgm0y000002l5aj0770rq.md

 ## Comparing two DateTime values

-For example, to compare two DateTime values:
+For example, to compare two DateTime values maybe you can try to write it like this:

 ```ruby
 def test_question_answered_at_the_same_as_survey